Tattoo artist taxes in France 2026: VAT, URSSAF

 Accountant: essential or not

-• Company structure (Ltd, EURL, SASU, GmbH): non-negotiable.
+• Company structure (EURL/SASU): non-negotiable.
 You enter commercial accounting, annual balance sheet, corporate tax — an accountant is required de facto.

 Common tax mistakes among tattoo artists

-1. Missing the VAT threshold — you can cross £90,000 / €41,250 in November and owe VAT from that month.
+1. Missing the increased VAT threshold — you can cross €41,250 on a November 15 and owe VAT from that very day.
 Track cumulative turnover monthly, not annually.

-2. Confusing profit and cash — in simplified regime, the flat deduction rarely covers real costs of a studio with lease.
+2. Confusing profit and cash — in micro, the 34% flat deduction rarely covers the real costs of a studio with a lease.
 Set aside cash monthly.

-4. Not provisioning social contributions — France URSSAF year-N+1 adjustment can hit 2-4 months of revenue if your turnover spiked.
+4. Not provisioning social contributions — the URSSAF year-N+1 adjustment can hit 2-4 months of revenue if your turnover spiked.
 Set aside 25% of every payment.

 5. Underbilling to stay under VAT threshold — false economy.
 Better to cross properly and keep your client base than to amputate your turnover.